esayyari/DiscoVista/README.md

 In important branches file, you could define other important branches of the expected tree.
 Let's say that we have two clades **A**, and **B**, and you are interested in the branch that separates **AB** from others.
 Then you would define it with **A+B** in this file.

 ## How to run DiscoVista
-Throughout this tutorial we asuume that you are using bash, and your current directory is **WS\_HOME/DiscoVista/**.
+Throughout this tutorial, we assume that you are using bash, and your current directory is **WS\_HOME/DiscoVista/**.
 The rooting definitions are listed in rooting.txt, the annotation file is annotation.txt, and the clade definition file is clade-definition.txt (as described [above](#somefiles)).

-## Discordance analysis on species trees
+### 1. Discordance analysis on species trees
-To perfomr discordance analysis on gene trees, you need rooted gene trees with the MLBS values  [local posterior probabilities] (https://github.com/smirarab/ASTRAL) draw on the branches and represented in newick format as node labels.
+To perform discordance analysis on gene trees, you need rooted gene trees with the MLBS values  [local posterior probabilities] (https://github.com/smirarab/ASTRAL) draw on the branches and represented in Newick format as node labels.
 For drawing MLBS on branches we highly recommend using [newick utilities](http://cegg.unige.ch/newick_utils).

 * Species trees should be stored following this structure **path/MODEL\_CONDITION-DST/estimated\_species\_tree.tree**.
 Here __path__ points to the directory that species trees are located.
 Put each estimated species tree inferred with different methods under different directories.
 The name of these directories should follow **model\_condition-data\_sequence\_type**.
-For example if you have different filtering strategies for your nucleotide acid sequences and then the gene trees are infered using [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html), you might put the species tree with name estimated\_species\_tree.tree, under RAxML\_highly\_filtered-NA.
+For example, if you have different filtering strategies for your nucleotide acid sequences and then the gene trees are inferred using [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html), you might put the species tree with name estimated\_species\_tree.tree, under RAxML\_highly\_filtered-NA.
 Please only use **"-"** to separate the model condition from the data sequence type.

 * Let's assume that the MLBS values are drawn on branches of the species tree available at path \$path, and there are 3 model conditions, RAxML\_highly\_filtered-NA, RAxML\_med\_filtered-NA, and RAxML\_highly\_filtered-NA.
 Also, assume that you consider branches with MLBS above 75 as highly supported branches, and the code will contract branches below that.
 Then you would call the software in bash using the following command: